 The evolutionary theory

-The latest theory is that poor sleep on the first night in a new environment is a natural and evolutionary self-defense mechanism; the mind decides that a new place can mean extra danger to you and a part of your brain therefore stays alert.
-You could say it’s keeping look-out for you while you rest.
+It’s argued that your brain decides that a new place can mean extra danger to you, so a part of your brain stays alert.
+You could say it’s keeping watch while you rest.

 They studied 35 people sleeping in new environments, measuring brain activity on the first night and subsequent nights.

 They focused their attention on the slow (Delta) wave part of the sleep cycle.
 This part of the sleep cycle is when we’re in our deepest sleep, and is also an essential restorative phase of sleep.